Platformus/Platformus-Docs/fundamentals/audience/roles.rst

 .. image:: /images/fundamentals/audience/roles/2.png

-Also, on the Permissions tab you can assign the permissions to a role:
+Also, on the :guilabel:`Permissions` tab you can assign the permissions to a role:

 .. image:: /images/fundamentals/audience/roles/3.png